A banner is a perfect way to showcase your enthusiasm if you are celebrating something. Today let me show you how to make a paper banner!

-If you are celebrating something a banner is a perfect way to showcase your enthusiasm!
-Today I have DIY banner ideas for you that can work for any occasion, big or small.
+These DIY banner ideas can work for any occasion, big or small.

 I promise you will enjoy creating this festive craft banner.
 Bonus, it is made with simple and inexpensive materials.

-If you are a crafter, you may have everything you need in your craft stash already.
+You may already have everything you need in your craft stash if you are a crafter.
 If not, your total investment can be super reasonable.

 the more there is in life to celebrate.